Notes on the Geography of Sri Lanka: Embekke

-Like Gadaladeniya and Lankatilaka, the Embekke temple or devale dates from the 14th century and shares a location along the axis of the very symmetrical Gadaladeniya Synform, a geologic basin.
-But while Gadaladeniya is of stone and Lankatilaka of brick, Embekke is of an ironwood, specifically of the na tree, Mesua nagassarium, the national tree of Sri Lanka.
+Like Gadaladeniya and Lankatilaka, the Embekke temple or devale dates from the 14th century and shares a location along the axis of the Gadaladeniya Synform, a geologic basin.
+But while Gadaladeniya is of stone and Lankatilaka of brick, Embekke is of an ironwood, specifically the na tree, Mesua nagassarium, the national tree of Sri Lanka.

 The columns in the hall are intricately carved.
 Like those of the Magulmaduva in Kandy, they're also replacements, in this case from 1948.